catalyzeio/stratum-docs/concepts/organizations.md

 ---
 title: Organizations
 category: organization
-summary: What is a Catalyze Organization?
+summary: What is a Datica Organization?
-alias: ["stratum/articles/organization-access-controls/", "stratum/articles/organization-addremove-users/"]
+alias: ["compliant-cloud/articles/organization-access-controls/", "compliant-cloud/articles/organization-addremove-users/"]
 ---

-An **Organization** is a group of user accounts, usable across all Catalyze products.
+An **Organization** is a group of user accounts, usable across all Datica products.
 Typically, an organization maps to (and is named after) your company.
 Organizations are created for you during the provisioning process.
 It is possible to be a member of multiple organizations.

-In [Stratum](https://catalyze.io/stratum), each [environment](/stratum/articles/concepts/environments) belongs to a single organization.
+In [Compliant Cloud](https://datica.com/compliant-cloud), each [environment](/compliant-cloud/articles/concepts/environments) belongs to a single organization.

 ## Roles